 Make sure that you regularly clean debris that might build up on external condenser units.
 You can never tell when things will pile up, especially following rain or wind storms.
-These can wreak havoc on your units.
-Debris like this can cause it to overheat, which could be detrimental to your system.
+These can wreak havoc on your unit.
+Debris like this can cause it to work overtime, which could be detrimental to your system.

 Every spring you need to make sure your condenser fan’s coils and blades on the fan part are clean.
 Before you do so, shut off the power to ensure that none of the parts will move while you work on it.
 Secondly, pop the grill off, take the blades off and clean them as well as the actual unit.

 TIP!
 Clean your fan and coils when the weather begins to warm.
 If you are doing more than a light surface cleaning, make sure that the power is shut off to the HVAC unit.